juergenweb/JkPublishingOptions/README.md

 If you want to change the labels of the input fields or the title of the fieldset, please go to the fields configuration page and make your changes there.

+## Multilanguage

+This module will be shipped with the German translation file.
+You will need ProcessWire 3.0.181 or higher to import this translations.
+Otherwise you have to translate the strings by yourself.
+The translations for the 2 external fields and the fieldset will be also included.
+In this case you will need ProcessWire 3.0.195 or higher to automatically install the translations in the extra fields too.
+If your version is lower, you have to add the translations manually.
+The reason is that the processCSV method has to be hooked and this is only possible since the previous mentioned version of ProcessWire.

 ## How to install

 1. Download and place the module folder named "JKPublishingOptions" in: